Al-Falaq

 And from the evil of an envier when he envies."

+Al-Falaq in Arabic language is (break apart; burst; cleave; fissure)[1] and was also explained as (creatures or creation) whereas it meant (Daybreak) in old explanations.

+However, this surah refer to God (رب الفلق) as the creator, who had created from nothing, the whole universe and all creatures, and we may understand that God almighty (as having complete power; omnipotent) had split the Nothingness (the zero) into two halves (positive and negative) and kept these two halves apart in the form of atoms by his eternal power which in modern science is known to be the basis of the whole universe.

+Thus (Al-Falaq) may mean the whole universe and all creatures, so that, in this surah, the believer ask God the creator of the universe to protect him from all kinds of evils in the universe and evils in all the creatures.

 Context

 This surah and the 114th (and last) surah in the Qur'an, an-Nās, are collectively referred to as al-Mu'awwidhatayn, "the Refuges", as both begin with "I seek refuge"; an-Nās tells to seek Allah for refuge from the evil from within, while al-Falaq tells to seek Allah for refuge from the evil from outside, so reading both of them would protect a person from his own mischief and the mischief of others.

 Regarding the timing and contextual background of the believed revelation (asbāb al-nuzūl), it is an earlier "Meccan surah", which indicates a revelation in Mecca rather than in Medina.
 Early Muslims were persecuted in Mecca where Muhammed was not a leader, and not persecuted in Medina, where he was a protected leader.

 The word "al-Falaq" in the first verse, a generic term referring to the process of 'splitting', has been restricted in most translations to one particular type of splitting, namely 'daybreak' or 'dawn'.

 Verse 4 refers to one of the soothsayer's techniques: partially tying a knot, uttering a curse, spitting into the knot and pulling it tight.
 In the pre-Islamic period, soothsayers claimed the power to cause various illnesses.
 According to soothsayers the knot had to be found and untied before the curse could be lifted.
 This practice is condemned in verse 4.